Warren Mundine: Personal life

 In 1975, Mundine married his first wife, Jenny Rose, with whom he has two children.
 After separating from Rose, Mundine gained custody of their two children.

 In 1983, he met his second wife Lynette Riley, marrying her in 1984.
 They raised seven children: two from Mundine's first marriage, four of their own, and a foster child.
 They initially married at St Andrew's Congregational Church in Balmain, and in 2003 renewed their vows at St Brigid's Catholic Church in Dubbo.
 A devout Catholic, Mundine told The Catholic Weekly that he prayed every night.
 His marriage to Riley broke down during his presidency of the ALP, after he cheated on his wife more than once.
 Riley, a lecturer in Aboriginal education at Sydney University, remained largely silent about the disintegration of her marriage with Mundine but, in 2013 she gave a rare interview on the subject.

-In October 2013, Mundine married for a third time, describing it as the beginning of "a new life".
-His third wife, Elizabeth Henderson, is the child of Anne and Gerard Henderson, directors of The Sydney Institute.
+In October 2013, Mundine married for a third time, to corporate lawyer Elizabeth Henderson, describing it as the beginning of "a new life".